x

 • Insert your multimeter’s red probe into your solar panel’s positive cable.
 Likewise, insert the black probe into the negative cable.

 • Check the number shown on your multimeter.
 If it’s close to your solar panels’ specs, you’re good to go.
-They don’t have to be exactly the same so if you’re off a few decimals, it doesn’t mean your solar panel is broken.
+They don’t have to be exactly the same, so if you’re off a few decimals, it doesn’t mean your solar panel is broken.

-• P.S.: There might be a small spark when you test for Isc.
+P.S.: There might be a small spark when you test for ISC.
 That’s perfectly normal.

 Method #2: Using a clamp meter

-A clamp meter measures the current (or amperes, “amps”) of electricity flowing through your circuit.
+A clamp meter measures the current ( amperes, or “amps”) of electricity flowing through your circuit.

-How to test solar panels with a clamp meter
+Solar Panel Testing with a clamp meter

 Step 1: Check your solar panels’ Imp

 Imp stands for optimum operating current, maximum operating current, current at maximum output, or some other phrase that means the same thing.
-Manufacturers word these things differently but Imp is the common ground.
+Manufacturers word these things differently, but Imp is the common ground.

 Step 2: Make sure your clamp meter tests DC